You are here:

 The EU institutions and bodies sometimes process citizens' personal information - in electronic, written or visual format - in the course of their duties.
 Processing includes collecting, recording, storing, retrieving, sending, blocking or erasing data.
 It is the task of the European Data Protection Supervisor (EDPS) to uphold the strict privacy rules governing these activities.

 The Supervisor and Assistant Supervisor are appointed for renewable 5-year terms of office.
 For everyday operations, the EDPS comprises 2 main entities:

 The EU institutions and bodies must not process personal data on your

-There are strict privacy rules governing these activities.
-For example, EU institutions and bodies are not allowed to process personal data that reveals your racial or ethnic origin, political opinions, religious or philosophical beliefs or trade-union membership.
-Nor may they process data on your health or sexual orientation, unless the data is needed for health care purposes.
-Even then, the data must be processed by a health professional or other person who is sworn to professional secrecy.
+Nor may they process data on your health or sexual orientation, unless these are needed for health care purposes.
+Even then, this must be done by a health professional or other person sworn to professional secrecy.

-If you disagree with his decision, you may take the matter to the Court of Justice.
+If you disagree with the EDPS's decision, you may take the matter to the Court of Justice of the EU.